Constructing Coherently G-invariant Modules: Finite Group Action

 \subsection{Description for $Q_G$}

 By Lemma \ref{L:same}, $kQG$ is Morita equivalent to some hereditary algebra $kQ_G$.
-There are algorithms to find the quiver $Q_G$ if the action permutes primitive idempotents and stabilizes the arrow span $kQ_1$.
+There are algorithms to find the quiver $Q_G$ if the action permutes the set of primitive idempotents and stabilizes the arrow span $kQ_1$.
 Let us recall the methods in \cite{Dt,L}.

 Let $\tilde{Q}_0$ be a set of representatives of class of $Q_0$ under the action of $G$.
 For $u\in Q_0$, let $O_u$ be the orbit of $u$ and $G_u$ be the subgroup of $G$ stabilizing $e_u$.

 For $(u,v)\in \tilde{Q}_0\times \tilde{Q}_0$, $G$ acts diagonally on the product of the orbits $O_u\times O_v$.
 A set of representatives of the classes of this action will be denoted by $O_{uv}$.
 We define $R_{uv}:=kQ(u,v)$ to be the vector space spanned by the arrows from $u$ to $v$.
 We regard $R_{uv}$ as a right $k[G_{uv}]:=k[G_u\cap G_v]$-module by restricting the action of $G$.